netobserv/netobserv.github.io/content/posts/2025-01-15-perf-improvements.md

 ### Overhead

-Observing traffic never comes without an overhead, but hopefully NetObserv makes it as low as possible.
+Some resource overhead is inevitable when observing traffic, but hopefully NetObserv makes it as low as possible.
 By lowering the CPU usage, we expect to lower the overhead: less CPU used by the eBPF agent means more CPU available for other tasks.
 When running low on CPU, it can make a difference.

 I used _hey_ again to measure the overhead in two different ways: